Declutter the Declutter!

 The clutter was affecting my ability to work and enjoy the home and was affecting my mental state too.
 It felt like my brain was cluttered!!

 There are so many benefits to decluttering, not least saving money, as you are clear on what you have and what you still need.

-Following lockdown and the increased amount of time that we all spent at home there are many articles and ideas around decluttering floating around.
+Following the lockdown and the increased amount of time that we all spent at home, there are many articles and ideas about decluttering floating around.
 These can sometimes be overwhelming in themselves!

 - A place for everything and everything in its place

 This may seem like an obvious one but unless everything that you own has a home then how can the place that you live ever feel clutter free?